wintercooled/wintercooled.github.io/elements-code-tutorial/desktop-application-python.md

 * * *

-##### NOTE Python requires that lines are indented correctly - make sure the code below is copied correctly with 4 spaces as indentations.
+##### Note: Python requires that lines are indented correctly - make sure the code below is copied correctly with 4 spaces as indentations.
 Also note that some of the lines below wrap when viewed in a browser.

 ~~~~
 from __future__ import print_function